fayyaztech/advance_eims/README.md

 # Installation Of Software
 ## Installation On Server
 ## Institute Setup
-after installation of the project on the server . shows institute set up page. institute setup page required
+During the first run of the project, it should display the page for the institute setup. institute setup page required
 - Institute:
     1. Name